fanfan42/ansible-role-lsw/documentation/Passthrough.md

 * On Debian and EndeavourOS, the task which creates and (auto)start the default network silently fails and the VM won't boot.
 Please run: `sudo virsh net-autostart default && sudo virsh net-start default`
 * Nobara with sddm or sddm DM: for still unknown reasons, sometimes, you have to write again your password when the VM shutdowns and sddm restarts as well (sddm issue).
 * The passthrough VM may have not any sound.
 The only way I found to get it back was to re build the VM with the **build** tag.
 Please ensure that gpudriver.exe is really for your card and system.
+* Debian Only: Liquorix kernel is not the first kernel to boot every time.
+You have to manually boot it from grub when booting your computer.